Joseph Colombo: The Godfather

 In the spring of 1971, Paramount Pictures started filming The Godfather with the assistance of Colombo and the League.
 Due to its subject matter, the film originally faced great opposition from Italian-Americans to filming in New York.
 After producer Albert Ruddy met with Colombo and agreed to excise the terms "Mafia" and "Cosa Nostra" from the film, the League cooperated.
 The first meeting involved Ruddy, Colombo, Colombo's son Anthony and 1,500 delegates from Colombo's Italian-American Civil Rights League.
 Ruddy would afterwards hold numerous meetings with Anthony, which led to assurance that the film would be based on individuals and would not defame or stereotype a group.

 Shooting

 In early 1971, Joe Gallo was released from prison.
 As a supposedly conciliatory gesture, Colombo invited Gallo to a peace meeting with an offering of $1,000.
 Gallo refused the invitation, wanting $100,000 to stop the conflict, which Colombo refused to pay.
 At that point, acting boss Vincenzo Aloi issued a new order to kill Gallo.
 On March 11, 1971, after being convicted of perjury for lying on his application to become a real estate broker, Colombo was sentenced to two and half years in state prison.
 The sentence, however, was delayed pending an appeal.
-On June 28, 1971, Colombo was shot three times in the head and neck by Jerome A. Johnson, a 24-year old African American man at the second Italian Unity Day rally in Columbus Circle sponsored by the Italian-American Civil Rights League; Johnson was immediately killed by Colombo's bodyguards.
+On June 28, 1971, Colombo was shot three times in the head and neck by Jerome A. Johnson, a 24-year old African American man at the second Italian Unity Day rally in Columbus Circle sponsored by the Italian-American Civil Rights League; while being detained by police, Johnson was killed by one of Colombo's bodyguards.